-Page speed is a measurement of how fast the content on your page loads, and it was some time ago when I spent a day or two obsessing about my Google PageSpeed Insights (GPSI) score.
-At the time, this site and addplugin.com were scoring below 60 for desktop and mobile.
+Page speed is a measurement of how fast the content on your page loads, and it was some time ago when I spent a couple of days obsessing over my Google PageSpeed Insights (GPSI) score.
+At the time, this site scored sixty points for desktop and mobile.
 Suffice it to say, I wasn’t satisfied with my results.
-Knowing that page speed is an SEO and Google search ranking factor, I wanted to increase my scores to above 80 for desktop and 70 for mobile.
+Knowing that page speed is a Google search ranking factor, I wanted to increase my scores to help with search engine optimization.

 What’s a Good Score?

-Let’s stick to discussing GSPI since it works in tandem with SEO and Google search results.
-After you enter and submit your URL for analysis, you’ll get page speed performance information concerning your score, what you should fix, considering fixing, passed rules, and for mobile, user experience.
+After you enter and submit your URL using GSPI, you’ll get a score and performance details such as what you should fix, considering fixing, and so on.
 Starting with your score, Google says:

 “The PageSpeed Score ranges from 0 to 100 points.
 A higher score is better, and a score of 85 or above indicates that the page is performing well.”

-Therefore, 85 or above should be your aim (green success indicator), but if you can’t get there because of other website objectives such as implementing a pop-up form to collect email addresses, then you should aim for a score above 70 (yellow exclamation mark indicator).
-Keep in mind that page speed is just one of 200 factors Google uses in their ranking algorithms, so you shouldn’t necessarily forego other objectives just to achieve a high score.
+Eighty-five or above should be your aim or at the very least a score of seventy.
+Keep in mind that page speed is just one of 200 factors Google uses in their ranking algorithm, so you shouldn’t necessarily forego other objectives just to achieve a high score.
+For example, using a pop-up opt-in form to collect emails might be important to you, but pop-ups can negatively impact page speed scoring.

 “Enable compression” – GZip Ninja Speed Compression

 “Optimize images” – ShortPixel Image Optimizer / WP SmushIt